mmbr/DEI-OD1/README.md

 * adding office hours for teachers, by creating a table which makes use of the teachers and rooms tables;
 * establishing relations between services and rooms.

 All changes considered useful for the entire class will be merged to the main repository.
+Pull requests should include at least one .sql file, with no database creation or editing instructions.